 If the pterygium becomes large or uncomfortable, you may be given surgery to remove it.
 During surgery:

-- Local anaesthetic is used to make the eyes numb.
+- A local anaesthetic is used to make the eyes numb.

 - Your eyelids are kept open while the surgeon scrapes the pterygium off the cornea and the sclera.